xironix/freebsd-vagrant/README.md

 To keep the size of these vagrant boxes small, buildworld has been executed without many unecessary items, such as X11 or bind9.

+Additioanlly, the entire system and kernel were built with clang. =D

     # Use clang as the default compiler
     CC=  clang
     CXX= clang++